howonlee/mertonon/docs/v0_2_roadmap.md

 - [x] Setup github actions to print literally nothing

 - [x] Yakshave until Docker works
+- [ ] Redo usage only, whack it into softwareland
 - [ ] Write the general BE validation wrapper thing
 - [ ] Trivial BE validation - think up of a really trivial one, setup the janitoring for it
 - [ ] Trivial BE authz for purposes of starting up authn